The Expedition of Humphry Clinker: Adaptations

 The novel was adapted into a radio script in four hour-long episodes by BBC Radio 4 and broadcast as the Classic Serial in 1992, repeated in 1994.
 Timothy West played Squire Bramble.
 Dramatisation was by Scott Cherry.

 There was a later production in three hour-long episodes by BBC Radio 4 and broadcast as the Classic Serial in 2008.
-It was last repeated on BBC Radio 4 Extra from 9 July 2018.
+It was most recently repeated on BBC Radio 4 Extra in December 2023.
 Nigel Anthony played Squire Bramble.
 Dramatisation was by Yvonne Antrobus.